The Night Life of Chairs by Charlotte Musial

-In The Night Life of Chairs we meet poet Charlotte Musical, who grew up, in today’s parlance, as a ‘free-range’ kid—denizen of woods and fields, blueberry barrens and cranberry bogs, beaches, bays, and shores.
+In The Night Life of Chairs we meet poet Charlotte Musial, who grew up, in today’s parlance, as a ‘free-range’ kid—denizen of woods and fields, blueberry barrens and cranberry bogs, beaches, bays, and shores.
 Her childhood environs and experiences primed her for the Romantic Poets in high school, inspired her then, and continue to inform her adult writing life now.
 Readers will find echoes of their own childhoods in some of these pages and of a later maturity in others.
 The Night Life of Chairs is an intimate and honest collection of poetry where the author invites the reader to explore her seasons, her landscapes, her heart.

 Salt of the Turf by Michael Cosgrove